ktdreyer/openai-mcp/README.md

 This is an OpenAI organization management MCP server that allows you to invite users to your OpenAI organization.

+Tired of inviting users to your OpenAI org by hand?
+Tell your LLM to do it for you.

 ## Example Queries

 Once connected to an LLM, you can ask natural language questions like: